Tmuat/Visit-Kingston/README.md

 - #### Content
     - The text for the About Kingston - Food & Drink section came from [inKingston](https://www.inkingston.co.uk/food-drink).
     - The text for the About Kingston - Attractions section came from [inKingston](https://www.inkingston.co.uk/accommodation) but was slightly adapted.
+    - All other content was the work of the developer.

 ---